crossplane/crossplane/design/design-doc-smaller-providers.md

 We expect fewer compute resources (in particular less memory) will be consumed by Crossplane provider processes because we’ll be running fewer controllers overall.
-Today provider-aws, at idle, must start almost 900 controllers.
+Today `provider-aws`, at idle, must start almost 900 controllers.
 One for each supported kind of managed resource.
 Each controller spins up a few goroutines and subscribes to API server updates for the type of MR it reconciles.
 By breaking up providers significantly fewer controllers would be running, using resources at idle.

 We expect significantly more compute resources to be consumed by Terraform provider processes because there will need to be more of them.
-It’s safe to assume each deployment of provider-aws becomes ~7 smaller deployments on average.
+It’s safe to assume each deployment of `provider-aws` becomes ~7 smaller deployments on average.
 For a single ProviderConfig, each of these smaller deployments would incur the ~300MB of memory required to run a Terraform provider process.
 This doubles as we increase to two ProviderConfigs, etc.